Configuring existing Conferencing Nodes

 |Static routes||From the list of Available Static routes, select the routes to assign to the node, and then use the right arrow to move the selected routes into the Chosen Static routes list.
 For more information, see Managing static routes.|

-You can also change the node's SNMP settings (see Enabling SNMP for more information):
+You can also change the node's SNMP settings (see Monitoring via SNMP for more information):

-Configures the SNMP mode for the selected node:
+Configures the SNMP access mode for the selected node:

 Off: SNMP is disabled.
-You will not be able to use SNMP to query the node for its status.
+You cannot use SNMP to query the node for its status.

 SNMPv2c read-only: enables insecure, read-only access.